Questions Children Ask About Blindness and Vision Loss

 What kinds of changes can I make at home to make it easier for my grandfather to get around?

-After your grandfather has shared with you any difficulties he may be having with everyday activities, together you can explore making simple changes that can make it easier for him to do the things he wants to do, such as reading, using the telephone, making coffee, writing checks, sending e-mail, shaving, using his home workshop, or taking care of his lawn and garden.
-You can learn more about making changes to everyday activities at Independent Living at Home with Vision Loss.
+After your grandfather has shared with you any difficulties he may be having with everyday activities, together you can explore making simple changes that can make it easier for him to do the things he wants to do, such as reading, using the telephone, making coffee, writing checks, sending email, shaving, using his home workshop, or taking care of his lawn and garden.

 Can people lose their vision when they get older?

 People can lose vision in several ways that are not a normal part of aging.
 It’s important to know about these conditions and to understand how they are different from normal changes that occur in the eye as people become older.